 Carefully, tap just the text under the preview image of the artwork or stack you want to rename.
 If you accidentally tap the artwork or stack itself, it will open, and you’ll have to back out to the gallery by tapping on the top-left.

 Once you’ve successfully clicked the name, it should open an input box with a preview image of the artwork being renamed.
 Enter the name you’ve decided in the text box and press anywhere on the screen to rename your file.

 And that’s it!
 Congratulations, you’ve now learned how to create and manage stacks as well as rename files and stacks in Procreate 5.1.5.
-You can also create Mandala and Kaleidoscope effects on Procreate much faster than other apps.
-You simply need a strong internet and optimum battery to create amazing designs.
+You can also create Mandala and kaleidoscope effects on Procreate much faster than other apps.
+You simply need a strong internet with Wifi and optimum your battery to create amazing designs.